Population switching and charge sensing in quantum dots: A case for a quantum phase transition

 The analysis presented here, while specifically tackling the ubiquitous physics of population switching and charge sensing, is close to earlier studies of QPTs involving two-level systems \cite{spin_boson}, including Kondo models coupled to Ohmic baths \cite{kamenev_gefen,impurity_qpt}.
 Here we have found that PS is inherently not abrupt, but in attempting to measure it with a third terminal (a QPC) one may induce a QPT.
 The system at hand is an appealing laboratory to modify and control at will such effects as Mahan exciton, Anderson orthogonality catastrophe and Fermi edge singularity \cite{mahan}.
-It also serves to demonstrate the strong effect a measuring device might have on a low-dimensional system.
+It also serves to demonstrate the strong effect of a measuring device on a nanoscale system.

 There are several obvious extensions to our analysis.
-The absence of left-right symmetry in the original model, implies a finite inter-dot hopping $t_{LR}$ in the equivalent model, Fig.~\ref{fig:geometry}(b) \cite{slava}.
-This additional 10$\rightleftharpoons$01 coupling renders the analysis more complicated.
-However, one can show that small $t_{LR}$ leads to smearing of the PS.
+The absence of left-right symmetry in the original model [Fig.~\ref{fig:geometry}(a)], implies a finite inter-dot hopping $t_{LR}$ in the equivalent model, Fig.~\ref{fig:geometry}(b) \cite{slava}.
+This simply expresses the possible transition of an electron from one level to the other through the leads, and will smear the PS, as first noted in the last of Refs.~\cite{population_switching}.
 Finite temperature will also have a rounding effect.
-In addition, the abrupt/non-abrupt nature of the PS will have manifestations in measurements of transport through the QD of the original model, Fig.~\ref{fig:geometry}(a).
-All these will be discussed elsewhere \cite{long_version}.
+Thus, in the proposed experiment one could try to follow the manner of decrease of the width of the CIR as a function of $U_{S}$, before it disappears as soon as $T_K<T$.
+Finally, the spinful analogue of the model can be shown to display a similar behavior in the first Coulomb-blockade valley.
+All these issues will be elaborated elsewhere \cite{long_version}.